 The jagged peaks of the Hughes Range form a backdrop to the west of the park and the Van Nostrand Range dominated by Mount Moro – at 2,912 metres, marks the highest point in the park.

 Camping, fishing and hiking are popular activities in this backcountry park that has many family-friendly features.
-And easy, improved and well maintained trail leads to Fish Lake, where a 16 site lakeside campground is located.
-There is also a public cabin available accommodating 14-18 people.
+And easy, improved and well maintained trail leads to Fish Lake, where a 16 site lakeside campground is located (first-come, first-served basis).
+There is also a public cabin available accommodating 14-18 people (first-come, first-served basis).

 Top of the World Park is also popular in the winter with cross-country skiing and ice fishing.